microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

 The performance of cold reads is analogous to that of flushes.
 Given only the root chunk of a tree, reading a leaf of that tree requires walking down to the leaf and downloading all chunks along the way (once again, the spine).

 However, a client wanting to read a particular node might not have any interest in reading the nodes above it.
 It knows the `path` from the root node to a target node in the tree and wants to read only the node at the end of that path.
 This is called a `random read`: a read that has no necessary relationship to any read before it.
 For a practical example of a random read, consider an application that allows saving "bookmarks" or "links" to content somewhere in the tree which can be easily dereferenced later to access that content.
-Or, note that the first read of a partial checkout is a random read.
+Or, note that the first read of a partial checkout can be a random read if it doesn't care about its ancestry.
 Random reads also give applications more architectural freedom as unrelated components can use paths to query different parts of the tree without having to pass around the root of the tree or the root of a subtree to all components.
 However, such a read still requires downloading the whole spine of chunks above the target node in order to find it.
 These downloads cannot be done in parallel; each chunk must finish downloading in order to find the keys of the chunks below it.
 A client could easily implement a "random" read function itself that simply walks down the tree.
 However, providing a random read API as a built-in function will allow it to take advantage of the optimizations introduced in the sections below which reduce the cost of a random read, especially in deep trees.

 ## Tree Shapes